 This is a little case study on how I was able to rank a slightly difficult keyword using parasite pages and some guest posts.

-The keyword was a review keyword with exact match search of 2500 a month.
-I am currently holding top position for this keyword and it brings in $1000 every month.
+The keyword was a review keyword with an exact match search of 2500 a month.
+I am currently holding the top position for this keyword and it brings in $1000 every month.

-The niche is internet marketing and it’s a product which was recently updated to a newer version (back in mid-2018) and does have some competition in terms of bloggers writing about it.
+The niche is internet marketing and it’s a product that was recently updated to a newer version (back in mid-2018) and does have some competition in terms of bloggers writing about it.

 Please note that no vital information is given regarding the keyword or the page which ranks on top for it.
 But I will explain everything I did in a very detailed manner.

 What are parasite pages and why use them?

 Parasite pages are pages on domains that have high authority.
 Websites like Facebook, Twitter, Udemy, Appsumo, PRWeb, Youtube, Pinterest etc. The average DA of these domains is 85+ and they have millions of backlinks pointing at them.

 The good thing about these domains is that you just have to sign-up, create a page on these sites and post your content on them and without much effort your page *can* rank amongst the top 20-30 sites.